jan-bogaerts/mark/src/markdownCode.md

     ```

 ### Theme service
-- The theme service is a global singleton, responsible for managing the currently selected theme font & font-size: when the selected theme, font or font-size is changed, the new value is saved to the local storage (the global `localStorage`).
+- The theme service is a global singleton, responsible for managing the currently selected theme font & font-size: when the selected theme, font or font-size is changed, the new value is saved to the local storage (the global `localStorage`) and subscribers are notified.
 When the service is created, the values previously stored in local storage, are retrieved.
 - The service allows for a selection between a light or dark theme.
 - Every component uses this service to retrieve the currently selected theme (not the font or font-size)  so it can apply this.
 Components don't need to subscribe for changes to the selected theme value, they only need to retrieve this value from the theme service and use the styling names, based on the selected. theme.
 - The main window refreshes it's entire content when the selected theme is updated.